 Work in the Maimon lab is inspired by the observation that insects, despite having tiny brains, appear capable of performing specific cognitive operations extremely well.
 For example, desert ants know if they are 30 or 90 meters away from their nest.
 Honeybees communicate, with their waggle dance, if a flower patch is 30 or 90 degrees to the left of the sun.
-By seeking comprehensive descriptions of how small nervous systems perform quantitatively accurate internal calculations, the Maimon lab aims to provide new inspiration on how to better understand cognitive processes in larger brains.
+By seeking comprehensive descriptions of how insect brains perform such quantitatively accurate internal calculations, the Maimon lab aims to provide inspiration on how to better understand cognition in larger brains.

 The lab studies the genetically tractable fruit fly, Drosophila melanogaster, and has pioneered one of the primary approaches it uses.
 The technique involves monitoring or perturbing activity in neuronal circuits in flies as they perform flight or walking behaviors, glued to a tiny platform.